National Conference

 • 6 meals provided for reduced Per Diem.

-• Located in the heart of downtown Salt Lake City, with numerous dining and entertainment options within walking distance.
+• Located in the heart of downtown Indianapolis, with numerous dining and entertainment options within walking distance.

 • 18 breakout session class options, 2 panel discussions, and 4 general session presentations over 3 days full days of training.